 Icon Description

 + Add a variable with the PLC Variable Selector

-- Remove a variable
+Remove a variable.

-1 Move up the selected variable
+1 Move up the selected variable.

-+ Move down the selected variable
++ Move down the selected variable.

-Add a new watch window.
-Each window is displayed as a tab with its own label.
-(Note that there is a limit of 10 tabs)
+Add a new Watch Window.
+Each window is shown as a tab with its own label.
+A maximum of 10 tabs is allowed.

-Remove the selected watch window
+Remove the selected watch window.